Headspace (firearms)

-When headspace is larger than the cartridge case, there is front-to-back cartridge wiggle room when the breech of the gun is closed.
+When the headspace is larger than the cartridge case, there is front-to-back cartridge wiggle room when the breech of the gun is closed.
 This extra space is called head clearance.
 Many, including some major manufacturers, confuse head clearance with headspace in their literature.
-This commonplace error is explained in the glossary of firearms terms maintained by the Sporting Arms and Ammunition Manufacturers Institute (SAAMI) which is the ASTM standards organization for the domestic firearms and ammunition industry.
+This commonplace error is explained in the glossary of firearms terms maintained by the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI), which is the ASTM standards organization for the U.S. firearms and ammunition industry.
 Excessive head clearance is undesirable for several reasons.
-It can allow a cartridge's primer to slide beyond the reach of the firing pin to adequately indent the primer to achieve reliable ignition (though extractor hooks may act as the replacement headspace determinant in this situation).
-In chamber designs that don't fully support the case head, it can allow a case to expand excessively, which can thin or even burst the brass.
-Thus the cartridge can rupture rearward, which risks releasing hot gases under high pressure that can damage the firearm and injure or even kill the shooter or bystanders.
+It can allow a cartridge to slide forward beyond the distance within which the firing pin has the ability to adequately indent the primer for reliable ignition (though extractor hooks may act as the replacement headspace determinant in this situation).
+In chamber designs that don't fully support the case head, excess headspace can allow a case to expand excessively, which can thin or crack open the brass.
+Thus, the cartridge can rupture rearward, which releases hot gases under high pressure that can damage the firearm and injure or even kill the shooter or bystanders.

 If a chamber's headspace is too short, the gun may be unable to go fully into battery (close and lock completely), preventing firing.